SUNY Downstate Health Sciences University

 Program Director's Message

 The program, based at State University of New York Downstate Medical Center in Brooklyn, N.Y., focuses on work in urban and public settings, as well as cultural issues in geriatric care.
 The program emphasizes an interdisciplinary approach to geriatrics with considerable interaction among the fellows in each specialty.
-All disciplines are exposed to a variety of inpatient, long-term care, and community settings.
-Participants also receive additional training in pedagogical techniques, information technology, administration, and cross-cultural education, including training from an anthropologist.
-The programs in Medicine and Psychiatry are certified by the ACGME, and qualify graduates for subspecialty board certification.
-The training program is generally two years, although one-year fellowships are sometimes possible.
+Both disciplines are exposed to a variety of inpatient, long-term care, and community settings.
+Participants also receive additional training in pedagogical techniques, information technology, and cross-cultural education.
+The programs are certified by the ACGME, and qualify graduates for subspecialty board certification.
+The training program is a a one-year fellowship.
 Please do not hesitate to contact me at (718) 270-2907.
 I will be happy to answer any questions about the program.

 Geriatric Medicine Clinical Program and Curriculum »